Mikiemm/portfolio/projects/02_design-s.md

 * the web will be <b>mobile-first</b>
 * the content on the homepage will be changing in time because the goal of the web is changing in time

+The secondary target group (visitors) has less complex needs, and in this case, it will be enough for them to find essential information such as what is it, where, when and how much is an entrance fee.

 ### Basic structure

 * to inform students about the event and motivate them to participate
 * to invite the public to vernissage and gala evening
 * to invite the public to the exhibition, inform about winners